 “I thought it was great to have participants from so many programs/departments, and the encouragement for everyone to speak and be heard.” – Seminar Participant

-*Please note: To be eligible for the seminar certificate you must participate in both sessions in their entirety as indicated above.
-You will be notified of your enrollment status via the e-mail address you provide on the application.
+Please note: To be eligible for the seminar certificate you must participate in both sessions in their entirety.
+Applicants will be notified of enrollment status via email.

 About the Seminar

-The Inclusive Classrooms Leadership Certificate Seminar engages graduate students who are teaching assistants or assistant instructors, in discussions about strategies for developing and sustaining an inclusive classroom climate.
+Now in its 9th year, the Inclusive Classrooms Leadership Certificate Seminar engages graduate students who are teaching assistants and assistant instructors, in discussions about strategies for developing and sustaining an inclusive classroom climate.
 With opportunities to learn from each other’s experience, participants explore elements of course design and processes that can broaden intellectual scope, supporting students while reflecting the core values at The University of Texas at Austin.

-Drawing from the literature which continues to show that a discriminatory climate negatively impacts students’ transition to college, sense of belonging at the institution and academic success (Cabrera, Nora, Terenzini, Pascarella, & Hagadorn, 1999; Hurtado, Milem, Clayton-Pedersen, & Allen, 1999), this leadership certificate seminar provides tangible elements of course design, planning, and processes considered with an inclusive lens.
+Drawing from the literature which continues to show that a discriminatory climate negatively impacts a student’s transition to college, sense of belonging at the institution, and academic success (Cabrera, Nora, Terenzini, Pascarella, & Hagadorn, 1999; Hurtado, Milem, Clayton-Pedersen, & Allen, 1999), this seminar provides tangible elements of course design, planning, and processes considered with an inclusive lens.
 “Courses which incorporate diversity can broaden the intellectual scope of all students.
 And… can deepen self-awareness, while simultaneously providing an intellectual and methodological base that can be used in other courses of study” (Jacobs & Simpson, 1990).